 It was only during the Second World War, with the advent of advanced communication technologies such as radio, that it became indispensable to develop encryption mechanisms preventing the interception of signals by the enemy.
 In fact, it became necessary to start encrypting radio transmissions (Enigma)!
 Cryptography had a major impact on this global conflict.

 Cryptanalysis is the study of the security of cryptographic mechanisms.
-It involves testing existing cryptographic functions in order to assess their strengths and weaknesses.
-Cryptanalysis is therefore a combination of analytical reasoning, the application of mathematical tools, the discovery of redundancies, patience, determination – and also luck.
+It involves testing existing cryptographic functions to assess their strengths and weaknesses.
+Cryptanalysis is, therefore, a combination of analytical reasoning, the application of mathematical tools, the discovery of redundancies, patience, determination – and also luck.